DoraFactory/doravota/x/sponsor-contract-tx/README.md

 ## Overview

-The **Sponsor Contract Transaction Module** (`x/sponsor-contract-tx`) enables smart contracts to automatically sponsor transaction fees for their users on Cosmos-based blockchains.
-This module solves the cold start problem in Web3 applications where new users need tokens to interact with CosmWasm smart contracts.
+The **Sponsor Contract Transaction Module** (`x/sponsor-contract-tx`) enables CosmWasm contracts to automatically sponsor transaction fees for their users.
+It removes onboarding friction (users do not need tokens up-front) while giving contract owners fine-grained control over who is sponsored, how much gas can be consumed, and how sponsor funds are spent.

 ## Table of Contents